 While personal injury law exists to compensate people for their injuries, a person who passes away after an accident is obviously unable to pursue a claim.
-Historically, family members of the deceased were unable to recover for their losses, as there is no common law claim for wrongful death.
 Fortunately for potential plaintiffs, the Illinois Legislature decided to remedy this problem by enacting a law which now allows surviving family members to sue for their losses, known as the Illinois Wrongful Death Act.
+See what is associated with wrongful death in Illinois and consider hiring us as your Rockford wrongful death attorneys.

-The Act allows surviving family members to inherit money through the state’s intestacy laws, which determine what happens to a person’s estate if they pass away without a will.
-As a result, a person’s spouse, children, or parents may be able to file a wrongful death claim.
+The Illinois Wrongful Death Act allows surviving family members to inherit money through the state’s intestacy laws, which determine what happens to a person’s estate if they pass away without a will.
+As a result, a person’s spouse, children, parents, or immediate next of kin may be able to file a wrongful death claim.
 In addition, a personal representative appointed by the court may be able to file a claim.
-Any money that is awarded is for the benefit of the decedent’s legal heirs or beneficiaries.
+Any money that is awarded in a court-appointed case is used for the benefit of the decedent’s legal heirs or beneficiaries.

 Illinois law allows surviving family members to recover for a variety of economic and non-economic damages in a wrongful death lawsuit.
 Some of the more commonly sought out damages include the following: